 You cannot use whitening strips on your porcelain veneers.
 This is because veneers have their own glaze which does not respond to whitening agents.
 It is important not to use any at-home whitening kits or strips on veneers as the chemicals can damage the glaze over the ceramics and lead to considerable staining.
 These strips will whiten your natural teeth and can be useful if you want to improve the shade of teeth that do not have veneers, for example, the lower arch of teeth to rejuvenate the look of your veneers, it is best to utilise a non-abrasive toothpaste or head to your dental clinic to receive a professional clean and polish.
 Talk to your dentist about the appearance of your veneers and how to restore their look.

 How Do You Brush Your Teeth With Veneers?

 Veneers function as a multipurpose dental solution to a number of aesthetic and functional problems.
-If you need custom-made, high-quality veneers, contact the experienced team at CLDC today on (03) 8613 3449 or book an appointment to discuss your treatment options.
+If you need custom-made, high-quality teeth veneers, in Melbourne, contact the experienced team at CLDC today on (03) 9500 2084 or book an appointment to discuss your treatment options.